janko/janko.io/_posts/2015-07-28-ode-to-sequel.md

 Rails, not because it was the best.
 After using Sequel for a period of time, I have found it to be much more stable (0 issues maintained), better designed, more performant ([benchmark]), and more advanced than ActiveRecord.
-It enocurages you to make the most out of your database.
+It encourages you to make the most out of your database.
 I urge you to give it a try!

 [sinar1]: https://github.com/janko-m/sinatra-activerecord/blob/e7cf306a03c80e12a0632f3d156b911c6ec9d12f/lib/sinatra/activerecord/rake/activerecord_4.rb